RyanB-code/Life-Application-Suite/README.md

 In order to run [Pre Version 1.0]:
 - Must be on Windows OS
 - Uses the console/terminal.
+- C++20

 How to run:
-1. Download source files
+1. Download source files, put into VS Code Projects folder
 2. In Application.h, in the private variables of the Application class, modify DIRECTORY_PATH to where you would like to keep the program files.
-3. Save and then run the application.
+3. Build the application
+4. Run the .exe

 Please report any bugs, issues by creating a new Issue on GitHub.
 For feature frequests, create a new Issue on GitHub with the tag 'enhancement'.